 Cannabidiol (CBD) is a type of cannabinoid, a compound naturally found in cannabis (marijuana and hemp) plants.
 CBD lacks the psychoactive effects that accompany tetrahydrocannabinol (THC), another cannabinoid found in cannabis plants.

-A significant amount of research has emerged in the past few decades into the therapeutic benefits of CBD.
-Much of this research suggests that CBD has broad therapeutic properties for treating a range of neuropsychiatric disorders including anxiety disorders.
+A significant amount of research into CBD has emerged in the past few decades.
+Much of this research suggests that CBD has a range of applications.